FridaWikell/kalmar-stadsmission/README.md

 ### Site Owner Goal

-It's to get more applications for people who wants to be volunteers.
+It's to get more applications from people who wants to be a volunteer.

 ## Design

-The design is simple and made to help the user to focus at the text.
+The design is simple and made to help the user to focus on the content.

 ### Color Scheme

-The headers color was choosed to pop out next to a white background at the body.
+The headers color was chosen to pop out next to a white background at the body.
 It was decided to have a blue/grey color to make the site feel calm and trustworthy.
-It was generated through coolors.co where the headers color and the fonts color were at the same color palette.
+It was generated through [Coolors](https://coolors.co/) where the headers color and the fonts color belongs to the same color palette.

 ### Typography

 The fonts are from Google fonts where the filter was set to show only sans serif fonts.
-They where choosed to make the text easy to read.
+They were chosen to make the text easy to read.

 ### Imagery

-The images was choosed to visualise the text.
-One requirement was that they should be in color and look like they was taken out of the real world.
+The images were chosen to visualize the text.
+They should be in color and look like they were taken out of the real world.

 ### Wireframes

-All of the wireframes are made in Balsamiq with the idea of creating an easy structured website.
+All of the wireframes were made in Balsamiq with the idea of creating a website with an easy structure.

 #### Index page